yayasanya/DataManipulation/README.md

 - Partial_Sun - 3-6 hours direct sunlight
 - Partial_Shade - 3-6 hours direct sunlight
 - Full_Shade - 3 hours or less of direct sunlight

+Resources:
+- This data set and context was created by Courtney Frey for this notebook set.